RMI-PACTA/workflow.data.preparation/README.md

 `workflow.data.preparation` orchestrates the PACTA data preparation process, combining production, financial, scenario, and currency data into a format suitable for use in a PACTA for investors analysis.
 Assuming that the computing resource being used has sufficient memory (which can be >16gb depending on the inputs), storage space, and access to the necessary inputs, this is intended to work on a desktop or laptop using RStudio or run using the included [Dockerfile](https://github.com/RMI-PACTA/workflow.data.preparation/blob/main/Dockerfile) and [docker-compose.yml](https://github.com/RMI-PACTA/workflow.data.preparation/blob/main/docker-compose.yml).

+## Running in RStudio

+### R package dependencies

+Running workflow.data.preparation has a number of R package dependencies that are listed in the DESCRIPTION file.
+These can be installed manually or by using something like `pak::local_install_deps()`.

+### Setting appropriate config options

+To make things easier, the recommended way to specify the desired config set when running locally in RStudio is by setting the active config set to `desktop` and modifying/adding only a few of the properties in the `desktop` config set.
+By doing so, you benefit from inheriting many of the appropriate configuration values without having to explicitly specify each one.

+You will need to set the `inherits` parameter, e.g. `inherits: 2022Q4`, to select which of the config sets specified in the config.yml file that is desired.

+You will need to set `data_prep_outputs_path` to an *existing* directory where you want the outputs to be saved, e.g. `data_prep_outputs_path: "./outputs"` to point to an existing directory named `outputs` in the working directory of the R session you will be running data.prep in.
+This directory must exist before running data.prep (and ideally be empty).
+The script will throw an error early on if it does not exist.

+You will need to set `asset_impact_data_path` to the locally accessible directory where the necessary asset data files are located (absolute, or relative to the working directory of the R session you will be running data.prep in).

+You will need to set `factset_data_path` to the locally accessible directory where the necessary financial data files are located (absolute, or relative to the working directory of the R session you will be running data.prep in).

+### Setting the active config set

+Before you begin, you must set the active config in an open R session with `Sys.setenv(R_CONFIG_ACTIVE = "desktop")`.

+### Running data.prep

+Once the above steps have been completed, you should be able to [run run_pacta_data_preparation.R](https://github.com/RMI-PACTA/workflow.data.preparation/blob/main/run_pacta_data_preparation.R), either by sourcing it, e.g. `source("run_pacta_data_preparation.R")`, or by running it line-by-line (or select lines of it) interactively.

 ## Running locally with `docker-compose`

 Running the workflow requires a file `.env` to exist in the root directory, that looks like...